HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 For example:

 * If a client uses SMART App Launch to request `user/*.cruds` and is granted these scopes by a user, these scopes convey "full access" relative to the user's underlying permissions.
 If the underlying user has limited permissions, the client will face these same limitations.
-* If a client uses SMART Backend Services to request `system/*.cruds`, these scopes convey "full access" relative to a pre-configured server policy.
+* If a client uses SMART Backend Services to request `system/*.cruds`, these scopes convey "full access" relative to a server's pre-configured client-specific policy.
 If the pre-configured policy imposes limited permissions, the client will face these same limitations.

 Neither SMART on FHIR nor the FHIR Core specification provide a way to model the "underlying" permissions at play here; this is a lower-level responsibility